kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

   - ETA: Finish the sprint planning by Thursday EOD (filed event on RP's calendar)
   - [ ] Clean up the previous milestone (e.g., close Issues that are done)
+  - [ ] Assign the uncompleted tasks from the previous milestone to the next one
+        - E.g., if an issue was assigned to a Sprint A, the work has started on it but wasn't finished by the end of the sprint A, so the assignee will continue to work on it in the next sprint B, RPs change its attribution to the sprint B
   - [ ] Read carefully the documentation about our conventions [https://github.com/alphamatic/amp/blob/master/documentation/general/github_zenhub.md](https://github.com/alphamatic/amp/blob/master/documentation/general/github_zenhub.md)
   - [ ] Take a look at your team's high-level planning document